Board Member Profiles

 Roberta Ann Jones

-Rosanna Wilson Beaumont, the daughter of Tuskegee Airman fighter pilot Myron Wilson of the 302 nd Squadron with the 332 nd Fighter Group, serves as an At-Large Member of the LACTAI Board of Directors.
-Having sporadically attended LACTAI meetings since 1995 when the dynamism of the original airmen predominated, she formally became a member in 2012 and was elected to the Board of Directors in 2016.
-In addition to prior Board experience (local, state and national) and a 28-year history of public service to the County of Los Angeles, she brings to this service organization a deeply rooted respect for the Tuskegee Airmen and the journey of African descendants in America, and a grounded hope for the torch-bearers of this legacy - our youth.
+Member-at-Large on the LACTAI Board of Directors.
+Having periodically attended LACTAI meetings since 1995 when the dynamism of the original airmen predominated, she formally became a member in 2012 and was elected to the Board of Directors in 2016.
+She brings to LACTAI, prior experience with other local, state, and national Boards; a 30-year history of public service with the County of Los Angeles as a Program Manager; a deeply rooted respect for the Tuskegee Airmen and the journey of African American citizens in the U.S.A.; as well as firmly grounded hope for the torch bearers of this legacy—our youth!

 Rosanna (Wilson) Beaumont